Parlodel, Alti-Bromocriptine (Canada), Apo-Bromocriptine (Canada), Parlode (Canada)

 Bromocriptine mesylate is both a nonhormonal, nonestrogenic, agent that inhibits the secretion of prolactin with little to no effect on other pituitary hormones.
 However, because the drug does inhibit lactation it is not recommended that it be given to a female rat that is or will be nursing a litter.

-Bromocriptine though similar to cabergoline has less selectivity for dopamine D2 receptors, and with a shorter half- life requires a more frequent dosing regimen than cabergoline.
+Although bromocriptine is similar to cabergoline, the drug has less selectivity for dopamine D2 receptors, and with a shorter half- life requires a more frequent dosing regimen than cabergoline.
 Side effects are also reportedly less with cabergoline than with bromocriptine.
 Expense, dosing frequency and compliance, availability, and side effects may play a factor in choosing whether bromocriptine or cabergoline is more suitable when treating the pet rat.

 CV: low blood pressure, abnormal/irregular heart beat, valvulopathy, pericardial fibrosis